dronzal/ASAP/README.md

 # ASAP

-As part of the Postgraduate Artificial Intelligence of the VUB and Erasmushoogeschool in Brussels, we have selected to develop an interactive and ML-driven addition to videoconferencing.
+As part of the Postgraduate Artificial Intelligence course offered by the VUB and the Erasmushoogeschool in Brussels, we have selected to develop an interactive and ML-driven addition to videoconferencing.
 With virtual meetings on the rise, developing and improving the interaction between human participant and the videoconference is becoming an interesting field of study.
 We are proposing a combination of intelligent interfaces to increase this interaction, using trained Neural Networks and AI online services.
 Each component of the application is described below and interesting links are added to showcase the ideas and (Github) libraries we have built upon.

 ## Installation